sethdtwigg/PowerToys-Run-VerseLink/README.md

 - Input: "^^ \<reference\>" or "^^" for clipboard
 - Select the result (ENTER)
 - \<verse\> is typed into the selected location

+## Credit
+- This is a fork of Corey Hayward's InsertText Project